Custom Header Image

 Uploading a Custom Header Image

 To get started, open the Customizer.
 Not familiar with the Customizer?
-Just hover over My Sites in the admin bar and click Customize.
+Just click on My Sites in the admin bar and then click Customize in the sidebar.
 There, look for the Header Image section.
 (If you do not see this section, this means that your current theme does not support the use of a custom image header.)
 Here, you may choose between your own images—if you have recently uploaded any—and a selection of suggested images for your current theme if it has any.
 Want to add a new image instead?
 Easy!
 Just click Add New and you’ll be able to choose images from your blog’s media library or upload an image from your computer—just drag and drop.
 Once you’ve chosen an image, you can crop it to your liking, or you may skip this step if the size of the image fits your theme’s dimensions.

 Like what you see?
 Hit the Save button at the bottom right to apply changes.
 The image should appear immediately.
 If it does not, please contact Support.
 Be sure to provide a detailed description of the header image that you attempted to upload and/or attach the image file so that we can take a closer look.